 - A verbal questionnaire where the medical professional will ask you a series of questions

 - Standard and basic sample collections: During the life insurance medical exam you might be required to give a sample of urine and blood.
 These tests are simple enough that they can often be done in your home.
 You should be notified in advance by your life insurance agent or broker which tests they will be doing.

-Where You Can Get a Life Insurance Medical Exam
+Where to Get a Life Insurance Medical Exam

 In most cases, you do not have to go to a hospital or medical center for a life insurance medical exam.
 A life insurance medical exam is often done at home.
 The medical professional who will come and do the tests will bring a kit with them to collect samples from you.

 The exam takes about 20 minutes to thoroughly review your medical history verbally with the representative who will come to do the exam.
 Then, it takes only a few minutes to take the samples.

 Why Life Insurance Companies Require a Medical Exam